 Larsen explains that though it takes courage, it is important to come forward and discuss your parent’s manipulative behavior — preferably with a professional: “Unfortunately, though, it can be hard for the child to even know that they are being gaslit and they might start to believe the lies that are being told to them.”

-She goes on to say that counseling can be helpful to repair the family if making these repairs is possible: “Hopefully, the child can enter psychotherapy or counseling, or the whole family can be seen to help change this unhealthy dynamic.
-If the parents see that it is hurting their child, hopefully, they will have enough empathy to own what they are doing and stop it.
-However, that is less than likely.
-I would say that it is a form of abuse that is passed down from generation to generation and it might be hard to break because the perpetrators do not see it as problematic behavior.”
+She goes on to say that counseling can be helpful to repair the family if making these repairs is desired.
+“Hopefully, the child can enter psychotherapy or counseling, or the whole family can be seen to help change this unhealthy dynamic.
+If the parents see that it is hurting their child, hopefully, they will have enough empathy to own what they are doing and stop it.”